mingyu-lu/mingyu-lu.github.io/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!I am a Clinical Data Scientist at Philips Research North America.
-Prior to joining Philips, I was a postdoctoral researcher at [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT and completed a MD degree at Kaohsiung Medical School and a Master of Biomedical Informatics at Harvard Medcial School.
-During my time in medical school, I also cofounded [TheTinyNote](https://www.thetinynotes.com), a website of physician-authored clinical decision support resources, allowing medical professionals to follow the more than 1500+ latest guidelines of diseases and clinical inquiry.
+Prior to joining Philips, I was a postdoctoral researcher at [Laboratory for Computational Physiology](https://lcp.mit.edu/) at MIT and completed a MD degree at Kaohsiung Medical University and a Master of Biomedical Informatics at Harvard Medcial School.
+During my time in medical school, I cofounded [TheTinyNote](https://www.thetinynotes.com), a website of physician-authored clinical decision support resources, allowing medical professionals to follow the more than 1500+ latest guidelines of diseases and clinical inquiry.

 You can reach out to me at mingyu.lu[at]philips[dot]com or mingyulu[at]mit[dot]edu
 ## Research Interest